Gothic describes the dominant architectural style of medieval buildings in Europe between the mid-12th and the early 16th centuries.

 - From the mid-13th century, increasingly complicated window designs were used.

-- We mostly think of churches when talking about Gothic architecture, but many other medieval buildings from this period survive, which often had timber frames.
+- We mostly think of churches when discussing Gothic architecture, but many other medieval buildings from this period survive, often with timber frames.

 - There was also a shift during this period from castles to fortified houses.